mmaneeshkm/Module-End-Project/README.md

 # Module-End-Project
-Module End Project
-Module End Project
-Dear students,
-We have reached the end of the Python module, here is your module end project.

 Providing a dataset of employees working in ABC company.
 It consists of 458 rows and 9 columns.
 The company needs the detailed report and explanation of their employees in each team, also need to identify the following:
 1.How many are there in each Team and the percentage splitting with respect to the total employees.
 2.Segregate the employees w.r.t different positions.